Skip to main content

 one injection

-12 to 13 year old girls human papillomavirus (HPV)two or three injections
+12 to 13 year olds human papillomavirus (HPV) one injection

 Your doctor or health visitor will give you more information if your child needs protection.